 This package includes a city tour in Cusco and the Sacred Valley tour.
 You will explore the sites in a van with short hikes.
 The most challenging part of this tour is hiking the Short Inca Trail and Rainbow Mountain.

-The tour is considered easy to moderately difficult.
+The tour is considered easy to moderately difficulty.
 If you are moderately fit and have no health issues, you should be able to complete it without any problems.
-The highest altitude reached on the tour is 2700m at Sungate, which is lower than Cusco City.
+The highest altitude reached on the tour is 2,700 m / 8,858 ft at Sungate, which is lower than Cusco City.

 What is the weather like?

-The weather on the Short Inca Trail is humid and hot.
-The Inca Trail and Machu Picchu are located in the cloud forest, and the Rainbow Mountain Tour is variable.
-During the rainy season, rainy days are expected.
-However, temperatures will not decrease below 5°C.
+The weather on the Short Inca Trail is humid and warm, as the Inca Trail and Machu Picchu are located in the cloud forest.
+Weather can change quickly in areas like Rainbow Mountain.
+In the rainy season, expect frequent showers, but temperatures typically stay above 5°C.

 The weather in Rainbow Mountain is cold and dry.
-This mountain is located up in the Andes, above 4700 meters on average, and the weather is windy and cold, and there is snow in some seasons.
+This mountain is located up in the Andes, above 4,700 m / 15,420 ft on average, and the weather is windy and cold, and there is snow in some seasons.

 Do I need a permit for this tour?